Jacob’s Island formed by a loop in the River Neckinger c1860. Formerly known as Folly Ditch. Watercolour J L Stewart 1829-1911

 The River Walbrook is short, but as it was the only watercourse to flow through the City it was both an important source of water as well as a conduit to remove sewerage.
 It may have come by its name because it flowed through London Wall.
 The source of the Walbrook is still argued over but one plausible suggestion is that it begun its life near St Leonards Church, Shoreditch, meandering down and under what is now The Bank of England and entering the Thames close to where Cannon Street Station now stands.
 As time passed it was vaulted over, paved and made level to the streets and lanes and thus built over – alas.

 Map of London c.1300 with the River Walbrook shown

 The River Walbrook, as it now flows beneath the Bank of England.
 Photograph taken by Steve Duncan 2007

 The River Wandle, one of the longest of London’s rivers, passed through the boroughs of Croydon, Sutton, Merton, Wandsworth and Lambeth to join the Thames on the tideway.
-It flowed through the grounds of Croydon Old Palace, sometime residence of Margaret Beaufort and where the young widowed Katherine of Aragon lived for a time, when that place was but a quiet village and at one time renowned for its fish, particularly trout.
+It flowed through the grounds of Croydon Old Palace, sometime residence of Margaret Beaufort, the mother of Henry VII and where the young widowed Katherine of Aragon lived for a time, when that place was but a quiet village and at one time renowned for its fish, particularly trout.
 However eventually becoming an open sewer leading to outbreaks of cholera and typhoid , it too was culverted over in the 19th century.